Rkabacoff/qacReg/README.md

 # qacReg

-The **qacReg** provides easy access to multiple linear regression and logistic regression with enhanced performance metrics, visualizations, and diagnostics.
+The **qacReg** provides easy access to linear and logistic regression with enhanced performance metrics, visualizations, and diagnostics.

 ## Installation